X

 Amar Kaul

-Yeah, see, I know we will tell you exactly, you know, what my margins are.
-But there’s a very disciplined process of order intake to the backlog margin.
-How dividers stand to each of the business leaders for each of the businesses are on top of it.
-The quality of incoming orders at what quality we are getting in.
+Yeah, see, I’ll not be able to tell you exactly what my backlog margins are, but there’s a very disciplined process of order intake to the backlog margin, how dividend stands.
+So each of the business leaders for each of the businesses are on top of it, the quality of incoming orders what — at what quality we are getting in.
 So I think there’s a very disciplined process in place.
 So I think we are very much in control of that.

 Atul Tiwari

 Okay.
-And sir, the second question is on the, you know, OSAT business.
-So I mean, could you give some update on, you know, what is the kind of ramp up we are seeing in the facility that we commissioned a few months ago ago and when is the next bigger facility likely to come online?
-You know, any, you know, updated color on that?
+And sir, the second question is on the OSAT business.
+So I mean, could you give some update on what is the kind of ramp-up we are seeing in the facility that we commissioned a few months ago?
+And when is the next bigger facility likely to come online?
+Any updated color on that.

 Amar Kaul